-Bengal to witness clash of Titans as Mamata and Amit Shah to address rallies in same district Thursday | Politics
+Bengal to witness clash of titans as Mamata and Amit Shah to address rallies in same district Thursday | Politics

 ALSO READ

+Opposition MPs give adjourment notices in Lok Sabha demanding repeal of farm laws

-Rajya Sabha adjourned till 10:30 am amid protest by opposition members on new farm laws.
+Lok Sabha adjourned again till 5.00 PM as opposition continues its protest over three new farm laws.